Safe use of fish

 Fish contaminants and consumption restrictions

 The purpose of dietary advice is to ensure the safe consumption of fish.
-The advice is related to dioxins, PCB compounds, mercury and cesium-137 contained in fish.
-The safety assessments are based on a portion size of 100 g of fish.
+The advice is related to PFAS compounds, dioxins, PCB compounds and mercury contained in fish.
+In the past, caesium-137 has also been considered, but no new information on its concentration was available at the time of the 2024 update.
+The safety assessments are based on a fish portion size of 100 g for adults and 50 g for children.
 If the portion eaten is smaller, fish can be eaten more often.
-Herring as well as salmon or trout caught in the Baltic Sea as well as predatory fish from inland waters can be eaten from time to time.
-In summer, for example, they can be eaten in larger amounts, as long as the total annual consumption is balanced and restricted.

-[1] Recommendation issued by the Finnish Food Safety Authority based on contaminant levels.
+[1] Recommendation issued by the Finnish Food Authority based on contaminant levels.